MontrealCorpusTools/speechcorpustools/docs/source/tutorial/example1.rst

 2. **Find phones**: Select "phone" under "Linguistic objects to find".
 The screen should now look like:

 	.. image:: ex1Fig1.png
-		:width: 450px
+		:width: 563px
 		:align: center
-		:height: 300px
+		:height: 375px
 		:alt: Image cannot be displayed in your browser

 3. **Add filters** to the query.
 A single filter is added by pressing "+" and constructing it, by making selections from drop-down menus which appear.
+For more information on filters, see `this page <http://sct.readthedocs.io/en/latest/additional/filters.html>`_ .

 The first three filters are:

 	.. image:: ex1Fig2.png
-		:width: 450px
+		:width: 563px
 		:align: center
-		:height: 300px
+		:height: 375px
 		:alt: Image cannot be displayed in your browser